Glycopyrrolate (Generic Robinul) 20ml (0.2mg/ml)

 The highly polar quaternary ammonium group of glycopyrrolate limits its passage across lipid membranes, such as the blood-brain barrier, in contrast to atropine sulfate and scopolamine hydrobromide, which are highly non-polar tertiary amines which penetrate lipid barriers easily.

-Dosage and Administration: Administer 5ml by intravenous or intramuscular injection as needed.
+Dosage and Administration: Administer 5ml by intravenous or intramuscular as needed.